-Anyway, I love love love Cliveden.
+I love love love Cliveden.
 It’s one of my favourite NT properties and I go here all the time.
-Whilst there’s nothing to do indoors (The house is now an exclusive hotel) there is plenty to do outdoors.
+Whilst there’s nothing to do indoors there is plenty to do outdoors.
+This is because the house is now an exclusive hotel.
 They do tours on certain days but they’re quite limited and not child friendly.)
-I’ve recommended this to multiple people and no-one has ever disagreed.
+I’ve recommended Cliveden to multiple people and no-one has ever disagreed.

 Before you come to the visitor centre there is the gas yard.
-As well as the toilets it’s worth having a look in here because there is a little forge at the back.
+As well as the toilets it’s worth having a look around the yard because there is a little forge at the back.
 This has been left as it was when it was last in use and is a fascinating insight into the work done on-site.

 The water gardens are where most people tend to spend a lot of their time.
 In addition to the maze (more difficult that you would think) the central feature is the pond itself.
-You can cross to the island to have a look around the Pagoda (This is accessed via stepping stones without barriers.
+You can cross to the island to have a look around the Pagoda.
+This is accessed via stepping stones without barriers.
 Smaller children need to be accompanied and you’d need to carry a pushchair across or leave it at the lakeside.
-It’s not wheelchair accessible).
+It’s not wheelchair accessible.
 There are dozens of very curious and very big Koi Carp in the pond.
-You are allowed to feed them and they go crazy for it!
+We love feeding them bird seed and they go crazy for it!
 There are also various ducks and a resident Heron.
 There are lots of open spaces within the water gardens, paths kids have made through the hedges and ample picnic benches.

 They are currently renovating the generator house and there is a little platform they have built near the orangery to keep up to date with the work.
-They also have an interactive feature that is coin operated but it wasn’t working when we were there so I don’t know what it does.
+There’s an interactive feature that is coin operated but it wasn’t working when we were there so I don’t know what it does.
 I’ll update this review of Cliveden as work progresses.

 If you want to go down to the river there are a LOT of steps.
 172 to be precise.
 I’ve taken a pushchair down them (God knows why!) and back up again.
 It nearly finished me off, and it is possible, but I wouldn’t recommend it, with a pushchair at least.
 Honestly, why did I do that???
 Once you get to the bottom you can walk along the riverbank but actually you’re probably better off just staying in the main gardens.

-Overall it’s pushchair friendly with lots of paths.
+Overall Cliveden is pushchair friendly with lots of paths.
 They do tend to be quite stoney so I imagine it’s less wheelchair friendly.
 There is a buggy (Clive) that can take you down to the house.
 At the visitor’s centre you can hire off-road pushchairs for free.

 Free for NT Members (£41 family ticket for non-members).
 Click here to find out more about membership**

 Parking / How to get here